 - Research-based internships that are part of a research-based course and not sourced from a partner organisation and/or do not include direct feedback from a partner organisation;

-The benefits to students are myriad, including:
+The benefits to students are myriad, and include:

-- enhancing student learning of discipline specific knowledge and technical skills, professional skills, and integration of academic theory and practice;
+- enhancing student learning of discipline-specific knowledge and technical skills, professional skills, and integration of academic theory and practice;

 - providing practical experience in a work environment;

-- understanding expectations of work and employment
+- understanding expectations of work and employment;

-- providing opportunities to apply learning to the ‘real world’;
+- providing opportunities to apply learning to the "real world";

-- enhancing skills in critical thinking and problem solving skills, as well as interpersonal skills such as communication, teamwork, and leadership;
+- enhancing skills in critical thinking and problem solving skills, as well as interpersonal skills such as communication, teamwork and leadership;

 - providing networking possibilities and potential advantages in the job market; and